 Beaver Builder Pricing

-Like Elementor, Beaver Builder also comes into three tiers - all with unlimited sites but different features enabled.
+Like Elementor, Beaver Builder pricing also comes into three tiers - all with unlimited sites but different features enabled.

-Keep in mind that Beaver Themer is a separate purchase which costs $147.
+Keep in mind that Beaver Themer is a separate purchase from Beaver Builder itself that costs $147.

 Free vs Pro